Free UTM Builder for QR Codes — Track Your Scans

 Do I have to make the QR code?

 Not unless you want to.
-This tool just builds the tracked link.
-From there you can drop it into our free QR code generator, print it on a leaflet, hand it to your printer — or, if you'd like it engraved on oak, order a sign and we'll make the code for you.
+From here you can drop it into our free QR code generator, print it on a leaflet, or order a sign and we'll make the code for you.